MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 Expected return values:

-- If all items are lists, concat will use the list mode.
-A list will be returned.
+- If all items are lists, a list will be returned.
-- If there exists an item that is not a list, concat will use the string mode.
-A string will be returned.
+- If there exists an item that is not a list, a string will be returned.
 - If a value is null, it is skipped and not concatanated.

 *Example*